ninth-mind/auth-starter-2.0/README.md

-# Portfolio
+# Underground

-This is my portfolio.
-Built on top of the `Auth-Starter-2.0` package.
+This is the admin client area.
+This is where administrators are able to create and manage Projects.
+Each project is comprised of Layers.
+These layers have points.
+These points can have attributes.
+This repo is built off my Auth-Starter-2.0 Repo.
+The details for that repo can be found below.

 # Auth Starter 2.0
-Starter repo for user authentication using passport, user payment handling using Stripe, and SSR using Next.
+Starter repo for user authentication using passport, and SSR using Next.
 Component Library AntD

 ### Getting Started
 1. Change `.env.example` to `.env`, and populate all fields